 This year has required that many brands revise their approach to their business objectives and as a result, their marketing efforts.
-One area that continues to grow is content marketing on digital platforms, and most prominently on social media.
+One area that continues to grow is content marketing to audiences on digital platforms, and most prominently on social media.

 The brands that have successfully set themselves apart in the online video landscape did so by doubling down on their brand values, authenticity and intelligently distributing content across major platforms.

 Nike and lululemon are two of such brands that effectively navigated 2020’s challenges through their marketing and content strategy.

 Why does this matter?

 Social video platforms have increasingly become a powerful medium for how we experience our lives.
 2020’s global events further deepened this connection.
 The brands that made this connection accessible, easy and comforting are the ones that saw their engagement and brand equity skyrocket.

 Below we’re highlighting how brands like Nike and lululemon attracted higher volumes of audiences and engagement across their social platforms by creating content that relied upon shared experiences and deepening their brand value.

 Nike has already solidified itself as a leading global sports apparel brand with some of the best brand recognition around.
 However, something unusual happened in May on leaderboards across social video platforms.
 Nike moved into the top ten most viewed brands across platforms and industries in monthly views, subscribers, and engagement growth, a list normally populated by non-retail brands.

 Lululemon, the global sports apparel brand synonym with yoga and active lifestyles, experienced a smaller but similar boost in viewership and engagement during the month of May, most notably on YouTube.